Cathedral Basilica of the Immaculate Conception (Denver): Architecture

 Architect Leon Coquard of Detroit designed the cathedral in the French Gothic style.
 Its character is influenced by the 13th-century Saint Nicholas Collegiate church (collégiale Saint-Nicolas) of Munster, Moselle, France, which is the birthplace of Bishop Nicholas Chrysostom Matz, who supervised cathedral construction.

 The building is in the shape of a Latin cross measuring 195 by 116 ft with the nave rising to 68 ft.
 The main façade houses three entrances and is framed by two 221 ft spires.
 The structure is constructed of Indiana limestone and granite from Gunnison, Colorado.
-The altar, statuary, and bishop's chair are all made of Carrara marble, while other elements feature Yule marble stone from Marble, Colorado.
-The 75 stained glass windows are from the Royal Bavarian Art Institute in Munich founded by Franz Xaver Zettler.
-The church has the most leaded stained glass of any church in North America.
-When opened, the cathedral could accommodate 1,000 worshipers.
-However, due to significant alterations following the liturgical reforms initiated at the Second Vatican Council (including the removal of the historic stone altar rail and the expansion of the chancel to accommodate a second, freestanding altar) the church now accommodates 895.
+The altar, statuary, pedestals, pulpit, communion rail, and bishop's chair are all made of Carrara marble from Carrara, Italy, while other element features including the confessional, vestibules, balustrades, risers, steps, baseboards, and pillar bases are all made out of Yule marble stone from Marble, Colorado.